Charles Kingston: Early life

 Kingston was called to the bar in 1873, despite the objection of the elder brother of his future wife, Lucy May McCarthy on the grounds of Kingston's alleged seduction of her.
 He became a QC in 1889.

 In 1873 Kingston married Lucy McCarthy, who was disabled for much of her life.
 They had no children, but in a remarkable gesture, Lucy took in a child, Kevin Kingston, whom Kingston had fathered with another woman, Elizabeth Watson, in 1883.
 As a result of the scandal, Kingston was ostracised by Adelaide "society", his contempt for whom he never troubled to conceal.
 Kevin died in 1902.
 In 1879 Kingston and his older brother Strickland Gough "Pat" Kingston (1848 – 3 October 1897) formed a business partnership, Kingston & Kingston, which they dissolved in July 1884.
 S. G. Kingston was a brilliant lawyer but unstable.
 He was jailed for the gunshot wounding of a cabdriver in June 1884 and killed himself after losing an important case in Port Augusta.

 Kingston had a passion for Australian rules football in South Australia and helped formulate its code and was president of the South Adelaide Football Club and chief patron of both South Adelaide football and cricket clubs.

-He was a lifelong non-smoker, but on at least one occasion was a welcome guest at a smoke social.
+He was a lifelong non-smoker, but on at least one occasion was a guest at a smoke social.